processism/processism.github.io/quick-start-guide.md

 - Networks at every level
 - Similar dynamics from quantum to cosmic
 - Organizational patterns from cells to societies

+## See It Yourself

+Right now, as you read this:
+1. Notice you're aware of these words
+2. Notice you're aware of being aware
+3. Notice the strange loop of self-awareness

+You've just experienced:
+- **Complementarity**: Knower and known creating each other
+- **Self-Reference**: Awareness aware of itself
+- **Scale-Invariance**: The same pattern at each level

+This isn't philosophy—it's your direct experience.

 ## One Practical Example